S02E19: Self development

 HAPPY! is messed up.
 It’s also the best thing Christopher Meloni has ever done.
 It also stars Patton Oswalt, whose stand up show Annihilation remains the only stand up show that has made me cry tears of sadness.
 Catch both on Netflix if you’ve got it.

-Our little community seems to be expanding apace.
+Our little #weeknotes community seems to be expanding apace.
 Keep your eyes on that twitter hashtag.
 My favourite from recent weeks has been this, from Nour Sidawi:

 View at Medium.com